HwWobbe/Wip-Main/README.md

 * try to integrate the RstT VeryTrue concepts
   * this is likewly a duplicated item

 * PR an attached file
   * ...
-* when should folders be added to this repo?
-  * ...

 * Dig should be a subset of AdManCa  (Division) of CSI (for now)
   * consider the implications of the external "divisions" distinctions made by Empire
     * how would these be integrated into our (merged) Notice To Reader statements?